 Rabbit punching is not accidental.
 It is a deliberate foul that often occurs in clinches.

-The Prichard Colon Rule, which is officially sanctioned by the WBC involves:
+The Prichard Colon Rule, which the WBC officially sanctions, involves:

 The initial warning concerning rabbit punches was given in the Referee’s locker room with the instructions before the fight.

 We recommend that Referees be even more specific.
-Especially explaining the horrendous injuries this foul can and does inflict.
+They were especially explaining the horrendous injuries this foul could and did inflict.
 Leave no doubt in the fighter and team’s minds that this will NOT be tolerated.

 The Referee may immediately stop the action.
 Warn an offending boxer who punches behind the head.

-After the warning any continuous action or retaliation must immediately addressed by the Referee with a firm warning and a point deduction.
+After the warning, any continuous action or retaliation must be immediately addressed by the Referee with a firm warning and a point deduction.

 Referees have the authority to warn, deduct points or disqualify the offending fighter.

-This decisive action will deter those who have chosen to involve themselves in dirty fight tactics, via a ruling insisting and underlining that this WON`T be tolerated.
+This decisive action will deter those who have chosen to involve themselves in dirty fight tactics via a ruling insisting and underlining that this WON’TTbe tolerated.